quasar1357/assembly_annotation/DISCUSSION.md

 ### QUAST (flye vs. canu, original vs. polished, no_ref vs. ref)
-1) How do your genome assemblies look according to your QUAST results?
+1) How do your genome assemblies look according to your **QUAST results**?
 Is one genome assembly better than the other?

     _| flye_original | flye_polished | canu_original | canu_polished
     --- | --- | --- | --- | ---